suyunjing-su/al-docs/docs/guide/install/docker.md

 + The thumbnail switch in local storage driver settings is enabled
 + The configuration path for the thumbnail cache folder in local storage is correct, for example, `data/thumbnail`

-When using a pre-installed aria2 mirror, you might see errors like the following in the alist logs:
+When using a pre-installed aria2 mirror, you might see errors like the following in the openlist logs:

 ```
 ERRO[2022-11-20 12:05:19] error [unaligned 64-bit atomic operation] while run task  [download http://xxx.com/xxx.png to [/ftp](/)]